-In August 1973, after the Palestinians in Palestine had somewhat recovered from the shock of 1967 and the ensuing events, they proceeded to establish the Palestinian National Front (PNF) at the instigation of the PLO, in which a number of parties were represented – including the Communist Party of Palestine, though not the PFLP.
-In April 1976, sympathizers with the Front, or Palestinians connected to it stood as candidates in the municipal councils’ elections.
+In August 1973, after the Palestinians in Palestine had somewhat recovered from the shock of 1967 and the ensuing events, they proceeded to establish the Palestinian National Front (PNF) at the instigation of the PLO, in which several parties were represented – including the Communist Party of Palestine, though not the PFLP.
+In April 1976, sympathizers with the Front, or Palestinians connected to it, stood as candidates in the municipal councils’ elections.
 Earlier, these had been boycotted as they were viewed as an attempt by Israel to normalize the occupation.
 PNF candidates succeeded in taking the large majority of mayoral positions and local councils.
 Many of the newly elected mayors came from the urban elite.

-At the beginning of the 1980s, following the Camp David Accords with Egypt, Israel attempted to create an alternative for the PNF and the NGC, by setting up a collaborating Palestinian leadership in the form of Village Leagues.
+At the beginning of the 1980s, following the Camp David Accords with Egypt, Israel attempted to create an alternative for the PNF and the NGC by setting up a collaborating Palestinian leadership in the form of Village Leagues.
 These were supported by influential persons in rural areas and their supporters.
 Soon, however, the Leagues’ offices had to be protected from attacks by Palestinians who were against such plans.
 The initiative petered out.